 Conditional Use Permit Conditions

-The following conditions may be required for any Conditional Use Permit approval based on the intensity of the proposed use.
+Conditions may be required for any Conditional Use Permit approval based on the intensity of the proposed use.
 Any, or all of these conditions may be considered by the Town.
-This list is not exhaustive and additional conditions may be placed on any Conditional Use Permit.

-Additionally, conditions for Conditional Use Permits within 500 feet of a neighboring residence may be applied to Conditional Use Permits that are more than 500 feet from a neighboring residence.
+Conditions may vary based on whether use is limited to Indoors or Includes Outdoor Use and proximity to a neighboring residence.
+Conditions, include but are not limited to, hours of operation, number of employees, dark sky compliant outdoor lighting, noise, trash removal, parking, number of events, signs, visual screening, stormwater management, business activities, dust, and odors.
+NOTE: could be more descriptive for some of these: dark sky compliant outdoor lighting vs outdoor lighting.